Amol-Satsangi1266/Amol-Satsangi1266/README.md

 ---

 ### 📌 Philosophy
-> *I know and I believe that I give my 100% to make a problem easily understanbale and solvable!*
+> *I know and I believe that I give my 100% to make a problem easily understandable and solvable!*

 ---